How to support your gut to recover from antibiotics

 Vitamin C and D

-As immune supporting nutrients both vitamin C and D have been shown to enhance the effectiveness of antibiotics and reduce recovery time 4.
+Vitamin C and D, as immune-supporting nutrients, have been shown to enhance the effectiveness of antibiotics and reduce recovery time 4.

-As noted earlier antibiotics kill off the good with the bad and this often results in an overgrowth of the less desirable strains such as Staphylococcus spp. and Escherichia coli and Clostridium difficile.
-These are often the culprits in antibiotic associated diarrhoea.
+As noted earlier, antibiotics kill off the good with the bad, often resulting in an overgrowth of the less desirable strains, such as Staphylococcus spp., Escherichia coli, and Clostridium difficile.
+These are frequently the culprits of antibiotic-associated diarrhoea.
 Saccharomyces boulardii (SB) is a probiotic yeast resistant to antibiotics.
 This means you can take it at the same time as antibiotics.
-SB inhibits the growth of pathogenic strains and also improves the ability of your intestinal cells to fight the infection 5.
-Various studies have shown considerable benefit for SB in reducing antibiotic associated diarrhoea6.
+SB inhibits the growth of pathogenic strains and improves your intestinal cells’ ability to fight the infection 5.
+Various studies have shown considerable benefits for SB in reducing antibiotic-associated diarrhoea6.

 After your course of antibiotics

-Now we know how important the microbiome is to our health we need to restore it.
-This involves 2 key things: probiotics and prebiotics
+Now that we know how important the microbiome is to our health, we need to restore it.
+This involves two key things: probiotics and prebiotics.

 Consuming fermented foods such as natural yoghurt, kefir, kombucha, sauerkraut, kimchi, miso, tempeh will also support the return of a healthy microbiome.

-Prebiotics are a type of non-digestible fibre, which ferment in the small intestine.
-Prebiotics are important for post antibiotic recovery and beyond.
-While probiotics seed the good bacteria prebiotics feed the healthy microbes so you don’t need to keep taking probiotics 7.
+Prebiotics are a non-digestible fibre that ferments in the small intestine.
+Prebiotics are essential for post-antibiotic recovery and beyond.
+While probiotics seed the good bacteria, prebiotics feed the healthy microbes, so you don’t need to keep taking probiotics 7.
 Dietary fibres classified as having high prebiotic effects includes inulin, fructo-oligosaccharides and galacto-oligosaccharides.
-The good news is these are really available in foods8.
+The good news is that these are available in Foods 8.
 Make prebiotic foods a regular part of your diet to maintain healthy bacteria.
-If you find it difficult to get enough of these foods in your diet there are also supplements available.
+Supplements are also available if you find it challenging to get enough of these foods in your diet.

 Other nutrients to support this phase